Best K-12 LMS for Schools and Districts in 2026

 Our K-12 Learning Management System solutions are designed to support your institution every step of the way.

-What Is an Open Source LMS (In the Context of Schools)?
+What Is an Open Source LMS for K-12 Schools?

 When you decide to move with open-source software, from how it’s hosted to how it supports teaching and learning, you make all the decisions yourself because you have the code at your disposal, which you can customize to fit your instructional, administrative, and reporting needs.